ReginaDivaDharma/huawei-dli-php-integration/Tutorial.md

 Before starting, make sure the following are in place:

 - **DLI is ready** — you have an active DLI SQL queue and some dummy/test data loaded.
-A NAT Gateway must also be configured so that DLI can be accessed from VMs on other networks. *(See: [DLI + NAT Gateway Setup Guide](#) — add your link here)*
+A NAT Gateway must also be configured so that DLI can be accessed from VMs on other networks. *(See: [DLI + NAT Gateway Setup Guide](#https://github.com/ReginaDivaDharma/huawei-denodo-integration/blob/main/dli-integration.md#step-1--networking-setup))*
 - **Java 1.8.0** is installed on the server that will run Kyuubi.

 Verify your Java version: